Quasi-Bell states in a strongly coupled qubit-oscillator system and their delocalization in the phase space: The qubit density matrix

 \section{The qubit density matrix}

-We now focus our attention towards closed-form analytical evaluation of the qubit density matrix in the parametric regime where the oscillator frequency sets the dominant scale and the following hierarchy is maintained: $\epsilon < \Delta < \omega$.
-In the perturbative expansion given below we retain terms $O(\epsilon^{2})$ in the bias parameter.
-Furthermore, as we investigate the first few collapses and revivals of the density matrix elements, we, for the purpose of simplicity, neglect $\epsilon$ dependent terms in phases as they will be important only in the very long time limit.
-The higher order terms in the bias parameter $\epsilon$ may, however, be systematically taken into account in the present perturbative scheme.
+We now focus towards obtaining a closed form analytical evaluation of the qubit density matrix in the parametric regime where the oscillator frequency sets the dominant scale and the following hierarchy is maintained: $\epsilon < \Delta < \omega$.
+In the perturbative expansion given below we retain up to the second order terms in the bias parameter: $O(\epsilon^{2})$.
+The higher order terms in $\epsilon$ may, however, be systematically taken into account in our perturbative scheme.
+Furthermore, in the following evaluation, we investigate the first few collapses and revivals of the density matrix elements.
+Consequently, for the purpose of simplicity, we neglect $\epsilon$ dependent terms in phases as they will be important only in the long time limit.
 Previous attempts in analytical evaluation of the elements of the density matrices include Refs. [\cite{IGMS2005}, \cite{ARE2012}].
-The summation technique adopted in [\cite{IGMS2005}] retained terms of the order $O(x) \sim O((\lambda/\omega)^2)$ and was valid in the weak coupling limit $\lambda \ll \omega$.
-For analytically evaluating the density matrix elements in the context of Tavis-Cummings model at higher values of the qubit-oscillator coupling strength the authors of Ref. [\cite{ARE2012}] developed a method based on Poisson sum formula.
-They have retained contributions of the order $O(x^2)$ that amounts to considering up to the quadratic terms in the expansion of the Laguerre polynomials: $L_{n}(x) = 1 - n x + \frac{1}{2!}\, \binom {n}{2}\,x^2 + O(x^3)$.
+Reflecting the weak coupling limit $\lambda \ll \omega$, the summation technique adopted in [\cite{IGMS2005}] retains terms $O(x) \sim O((\lambda/\omega)^2)$.
+For analytically evaluating the density matrix elements in the context of the Tavis-Cummings model at higher values of the qubit-oscillator coupling strength the authors of Ref. [\cite{ARE2012}] have developed a method based on the Poisson sum formula.
+They have retained contributions up to the quadratic terms in the expansion of the Laguerre polynomials: $L_{n}(x) = 1 - n x + \frac{1}{2!}\, \binom {n}{2}\,x^2 + O(x^3)$.